RapidEdwin08/dazi/README.md

       ./D00M-M0D.ZIP/03-FileToLoad.pk3

 MODIFY [DAZI-Template.sh] TO INCLUDE YOUR [IWAD] + [D00M-M0D.ZIP]
-0ptional D00M-M0D.ZIP Entry Available if needed
+0ptional D00M-M0D Entries Available if needed

     # EXAMPLE [DAZI-Template.sh] CONTENTS #
       doomWAD=~/RetroPie/roms/ports/doom/doom2.wad
-      modZIP=~/RetroPie/roms/ports/doom/mods/BrutalDoom.zip
+      doomM0D=~/RetroPie/roms/ports/doom/mods/SIGIL.zip
-      optionalZIP=~/RetroPie/roms/ports/doom/mods/HellOnEarthStarterPack.zip
+      doomM0D2=~/RetroPie/roms/ports/doom/mods/WOSHUD.pk3

 SYMBOLIC LINKS for [doom.wads]:
 Use To Differentiate Which ZDoom AddOn Directory to Select via Emulator
 eg. [lzdoom-dazi] VS [lzdoom-addon]

-The [lzdoom-dazi] Entry in [emulators.cfg] refers to [/dev/shm/addon/*]
+The [lzdoom-dazi] Entry in [emulators.cfg] refers to [/dev/shm/addon/]
-But LARGER M0Ds may EXCEED the Size Limitation of [/dev/shm/addon/*]
+The [lzdoom-addon] Entry in [emulators.cfg] refers to [/roms/ports/addon/]
-We will want to use [lzdoom-addon] Emulator instead of [lzdoom-dazi]
+We may want to Differentiate the x2 Emulators when using AddOns

 Normally we would just [Select Emulator for ROM] from the [runcommand]
 But D00M M0Ds use the same [doom.wad] as the [ROM] repeatedly, meaning